Elon Musk says US is trying to 'chill' his free speech

 "The SEC's outsized efforts seem calculated to chill his exercise of First Amendment rights rather than to enforce generally applicable laws in even-handed fashion".

-He said the SEC was going beyond its power to conduct "serial investigations" and that the agency was overdue to distribute to investors the $40m in penalties it collected as part of the 2018 settlement.
+He said the SEC had opened "serial investigations" without seeking guidance from the court and that the agency was overdue to distribute to investors the $40m in penalties it collected as part of the 2018 settlement.

 The SEC did not respond to a request for comment.

-Mr Musk's Twitter musings on topics from Tesla to crypto currency have appeared to move market prices.
-He has also used his perch to criticise the SEC, saying oversight of the agency was "broken".
+Mr Musk's Twitter musings on topics from Tesla to crypto currency have frequently appeared to move market prices.

+He has used his perch to criticise the SEC, saying oversight at the agency was "broken".

+Mr Musk has also criticised US President Joe Biden for not acknowledging the contributions of SpaceX or Tesla, most recently dismissing the president as a "damp [sock emoji] puppet".